cyriux/Talks-History/WORKSHOP_LivingDocumentation.md

 - How just talking and working together may be enough documentation, and when it does not
 - How to augment the code to make it fully explicit for further use by people and tools
 - How to differentiate between stable and volatile knowledge, and how this informs the way to deal with it
-- How to create sero-maintainance Evergreen Documents
+- How to create zero-maintainance Evergreen Documents
 - How to recognize Shameful Comments and improve your code from there
 - How a word cloud can tell if you're doing your domain model wrong
 - How to generate a Living Glossary straight out of the code